Rowmotion and Increasing Labeling Promotion: Increasing labelings

-When $p_1=p_2=p$, then the meet irreducible indexed by $(p_1,k_1)$ is less than or equal to the meet irreducible indexed by $(p_2,k_2)$ if and only if $k_1\leq k_2$.
-The only thing we need to check is that no other meet irreducibles lie between them.
-We only need to verify for meet irreducibles $(p',k)$ where either $p'\lessdot p$ or $p\lessdot p'$.
+When $p_1=p_2=p$, then $g$ is less than or equal to $f$ if and only if $k_2\leq k_1$.
+The only thing we need to check is that no other meet irreducibles lie between them when there is no value of $k$ in $R(p)$ between $k_1$ and $k_2$.
+We only need to verify for meet irreducibles indexed by $(p',k)$ where either $p'\lessdot p$ or $p\lessdot p'$.